rockfordlhotka/BlazorFishingRegs/docs/BlazorAI-PDF-Form-Spec.md

 ## 1. Executive Summary

-This specification outlines the development of a Blazor Server application that leverages Microsoft AI services to extract fishing regulations from PDF documents and present them through an intuitive lake selection interface.
-The application will process fishing regulations PDFs using AI-powered document intelligence services and allow users to select specific lakes to view their applicable fishing restrictions, seasons, and requirements.
+This specification outlines the development of a Blazor Server application that leverages Microsoft AI services to extract fishing regulations from text documents and present them through an intuitive lake selection interface.
+The application will process fishing regulations text files using AI-powered natural language processing services and allow users to select specific lakes to view their applicable fishing restrictions, seasons, and requirements.

 ## 2. Project Overview

 ### 2.1 Objectives
 - Create a Blazor Server application for fishing regulations management
-- Integrate Microsoft AI services for intelligent PDF data extraction
+- Integrate Microsoft AI services for intelligent text data extraction
 - Provide lake-based fishing regulation lookup functionality
 - Ensure accurate and up-to-date fishing regulation information
 - Deliver a responsive and user-friendly interface for anglers

 ### 2.2 Key Features
-- Fishing regulations PDF upload and processing
+- Fishing regulations text file upload and processing
 - AI-powered extraction of lake-specific regulations
 - Interactive lake selection interface
 - Comprehensive regulation display (seasons, limits, restrictions)